 Whether you’re planning to have a casual shindig, fancy rendezvous, or something in-between, don’t be afraid to go bold and crank up the food—and presentation—thermometer, so long as the temperature stays true to you, the glowing couple.

 Here are 10 catering ideas that go beyond the traditional reception ‘meal,’ commencing with a cocktail hour to the wee hours of the after-party, that will make your wedding a charming, memorable, and deliciously-satisfying one for your special someones.

 There’s nothing quite like the mingling that happens at cocktail hour.
 The atmosphere is relaxed but oddly jittery, and there’s a kind of hunger in the air as guests await the ceremony or—depending on the order of events—you, the newlyweds, post-ceremony.

-Regardless of where you place cocktail hour, you want your guests to feel sophisticated—and remain clean.
+Regardless of where you place a cocktail hour, you want your guests to feel sophisticated—and remain clean.
 That means avoiding hors-d’oeuvres that require bare hands to consume or ones that could easily ooze or smear on a dress or suit.

 That said, that doesn’t mean you have to risk boring guests with limited or unappetizing food options.
-In fact, presentation could make all the difference.
+In fact, the presentation could make all the difference.
 “For example, instead of serving mac ’n cheese in ramekins, you could deep-fry a bite-size portion and serve it on a lollipop stick,” Brides.com suggests.

 Not only is this presentation—whether the food is on a stick, toothpick, or skewer—unfussy and incredibly manageable for guests, it’ll also delight them and keep their outfits pristine.
 Win-win.